-Hello magazine and The Times were among the fastest growing sites in April according to Press Gazette’s new ranking of the biggest English language news websites in the world.
+For the second month in a row Australian news sites dominated the list for the top five fastest growing sites in June according to Press Gazette’s new ranking of the biggest English language news websites in the world.

 - Top 50 most popular news websites in the UK (monthly ranking)